UniReps/unireps.github.io/_posts/2024-11-20-failures_perspectivetaking.md

 >
 ## Introduction

-In recent AI research, a large spotlight has appeared on current model's inability to do spatial reasoning tasks.
-Despite their robust visual perception skills, understanding space and making inferences about it seems completely lacking.
-Although this past research has examined spatial cognition, it lacks the specificity found in human spatial cognition studies where processes are broken down into sub-components for more precise measurement and interpretation.
-In cognitive psychology, established tasks have already been controlled to isolate specific variables, reducing bias and alternative strategies for task performance.
-In an effort to merge the fields of neuroscience and artificial intelligence, we sought to investigate a cornerstone of human spatial reasoning, visual perspective-taking.
+Recent research in AI has exposed a critical limitation: the inability of current models to effectively perform spatial reasoning tasks.
+Despite their impressive visual perception capabilities, these models struggle to understand spatial relationships and make inferences about them.
+While previous research has explored aspects of spatial cognition in AI, it often lacks the specificity characteristic of human spatial cognition studies.
+In cognitive psychology, tasks are carefully designed to isolate distinct processes, enabling precise measurement and minimizing bias or reliance on alternative strategies.
+To bridge the gap between cognitive science and artificial intelligence, we focus on a fundamental aspect of human spatial reasoning: visual perspective-taking.

 > **Visual perspective-taking** is the ability to mentally simulate a viewpoint other than one's own.
 It allows us to understand the relationship between objects and how we might have to manipulate a scene to align with our perspective, which is essential for tasks like navigation and social interaction.

-By applying established methods, we can evaluate AI spatial cognition more rigorously, beginning with perspective-taking.
-The rich human literature on these spatial skills provides a valuable benchmark, allowing us to compare model performance against the human developmental timeline and identify key areas for future research and model improvement.
+By leveraging established methodologies, we can rigorously evaluate AI's spatial cognition, starting with perspective-taking.
+The extensive human literature on spatial reasoning offers a valuable benchmark, enabling comparisons between model performance and the human developmental trajectory.
+This comparison helps identify critical gaps and opportunities for enhancing AI models.

-Our goal was to design a specific perspective-taking benchmark for multimodal AI systems, querying different levels and aspects of the cognitive process.
+Our aim was to create a targeted perspective-taking benchmark for multimodal AI systems, probing various levels and components of the cognitive process.

 ### Definitions and Terminology